Como submeter Fedora Badges

 Now, the user you specified will have a link to the QR code and invite link on their profile page.
 They can take initiative to distribute and share the badge as they wish.

 ansible/roles/badges/backend/files/ for the motherload.
-These all get
+These all get deployed to

-badges-backend01 where you can login to
+badges-backend01 where you can login to execute them.

 Update the description and the criteria link for a badge.
 Useful in the event you created it incorrectly, or if feedback from other stakeholders requires us to change something.